Grace Q-Zone Hoop Frame for Smaller Spaces

 Don't forget the Q-Zone Hoop Frame Shipping Details!

 Free shipping on all Grace Machines and Frames!
-During the holiday months of November and December, orders typically ship within 2 weeks.
+Orders typically ship within 5 business days.
 Please use a street / physical address (no P.O.
 Boxes) as your shipping address.

 Please include your sewing machine make and model number (example: Juki F600) in the "Add a Note to Your Order" area of the shopping cart.